hectorxlxs/valid_input/README.md

 # You can define a custom separator
 numbers = input_list("Introduce a list of numbers separated by semicolons: ", item_validation_func=int, separator=";")

-# Also you can allow an empty list (by default is not allowed)
+# You can also allow an empty list (by default, it is not allowed)
 numbers = input_list("Introduce a list of numbers separated by commas: ", item_validation_func=int, allow_empty=True)
 ```